emertechie/json-tree-wrap/README.md

 Constructor with following options:

-  - `childrenProp`: Name of the child items property.
+  - `childrenProp` Name of the child items property.
 Defaults to `'items'`
-  - `observer`: An optional `TreeObserver` instance that will be notified when the tree is manipulated via the TreeItemWrapper API.
+  - `observer` An optional `TreeObserver` instance that will be notified when the tree is manipulated via the TreeItemWrapper API.

 #### `wrap(jsonObject)`